 The 20 MHz channels in the 6 GHz band, with channel center frequency (ch_a = Channel starting frequency – 55 + 80 × n, in megahertz) are referred to as preferred scanning channels (PSCs).
 Channel starting frequency is defined in 27.3.23.2 (Channel allocation in the 6 GHz band), and n = 1, …, 15.

+The 20 MHz channels in the 6 GHz band, with channel center frequency (ch_a = Channel starting frequency – 15 + 80 × n, in megahertz) are referred to as secondarily preferred scanning channels (SPSCs).
+Channel starting frequency is defined in 27.3.23.2 (Channel allocation in the 6 GHz band), and n = 1, …, 14.

-NOTE 1—PSCs might not all be available in a specific location due to regulatory restrictions.
-A STA scanning the 6 GHz band knows where these PSCs are located since their position is fixed.
+NOTE 1—PSCs and SPSCs might not all be available in a specific location due to regulatory restrictions.
+A STA scanning the 6 GHz band knows where these PSCs and SPSCs are located since their position is fixed.

 If the non-AP STA is scanning a channel, then the following apply: